 Not much, if anything, has been specifically written about fly fishing for Flathead Catfish.
-Primarily sought after by fisherman slinging heavy weights and large baitfish into deep pools, they are also incidentally caught by fisherman casting lures such as crankbaits and soft plastics.
-Rarely, are they ever caught by fly fisherman.
+Primarily sought after by fishermen slinging heavy weights and large baitfish into deep pools, they are also incidentally caught by fisherman casting lures such as crankbaits and soft plastics.
+Rarely, are they ever caught by fly fishermen?

 Fly fishing equipment for Flathead Catfish

 With that being said, you’re going to need some sturdy fly fishing equipment to hook and land these beasts.

 A nine ft, nine to 11-weight fly rod will be sufficient.

 For reels, a large reel with a disc-drag and line capacity of at least 200 yards of 30lb test backing is needed.

 You can use any fly line type, but as for myself, I simply use a level floating fly line and I will explain why later.

 A floating line will handle many situations.
 The sheer size and weight of your flies will pull the line under and down to the depths.
 Sinking tip and full-sinking lines can also be used if you’re fishing in areas that have a faster current and you need your fly to sink faster.